covid-19-impact-lab/liss-questionnaires/docs/source/wave-1/english/Policy/SupportforPolicies.rst

 Support for Policies
 ====================

 Under the current circumstances, do you disagree or agree with the following (possible) policies against spreading the coronavirus?
-All kindergardens and schools have ot stay closed; *Variable:* ``supp_close_schools``
+All kindergardens and schools have ot stay closed
+ *Variable:* ``supp_close_schools``

 .. csv-table::